Recovery from Linear Measurements with Complexity-Matching Universal Signal Estimation

-We make several contributions toward our universal CS framework.
-First, we apply a specific quantization grid to a maximum {\em a posteriori} (MAP) estimator driven by a universal prior, providing a finite-computation universal estimation scheme; our scheme can also be applied to general linear inverse problems where more measurements might be needed.
-Second, we propose a recovery algorithm based on Markov chain Monte Carlo (MCMC)~\cite{Geman1984} to approximate this estimation procedure.
-Third, we prove that for a sufficiently large number of iterations the output of our MCMC recovery algorithm converges to the correct MAP estimate.
-Fourth, we identify computational bottlenecks in the implementation of our MCMC estimator and show approaches to reduce their complexity.
-Fifth, we develop an adaptive quantization scheme that tailors a set of reproduction levels to minimize the quantization error within the MCMC iterations and that provides an accelerated implementation.
-Sixth, we propose a framework that adaptively adjusts the cardinality (or size for short) of the adaptive quantizer to match the complexity of the input signal, in order to further reduce the quantization error and computation.
-We note in passing that averaging over the outputs of different runs of the same signal with the same measurements will yield lower mean squared error (MSE) for our proposed algorithm.
+We make the following contributions toward our universal CS framework. \begin{itemize} \item We apply a specific quantization grid to a maximum {\em a posteriori} (MAP) estimator driven by a universal prior, providing a finite-computation universal estimation scheme; our scheme can also be applied to general linear inverse problems where more measurements might be needed. \item We propose a recovery algorithm based on Markov chain Monte Carlo (MCMC)~\cite{Geman1984} to approximate this estimation procedure. \item We prove that for a sufficiently large number of iterations the output of our MCMC recovery algorithm converges to the correct MAP estimate. \item We identify computational bottlenecks in the implementation of our MCMC estimator and show approaches to reduce their complexity. \item We develop an adaptive quantization scheme that tailors a set of reproduction levels to minimize the quantization error within the MCMC iterations and that provides an accelerated implementation. \item We propose a framework that adaptively adjusts the cardinality (size) of the adaptive quantizer to match the complexity of the input signal, in order to further reduce the quantization error and computation. \item We note in passing that averaging over the outputs of different runs of the same signal with the same measurements will yield lower mean squared error (MSE) for our proposed algorithm. \end{itemize}